 With Veeam Backup for AWS, you can protect data in the following ways:

-- Create cloud-native snapshots of EC2 and RDS instances
+- Create cloud-native snapshots of EC2 instances and RDS resources

 A cloud-native snapshot of a EC2 instance includes point-in-time snapshots of EBS volumes attached to the processed instance.
 Snapshots of EBS volumes (also referred to as EBS snapshots) are taken using native AWS capabilities.

-A cloud-native snapshot of an RDS instance includes a storage volume snapshot of the instance.
-Snapshots of RDS instances (also referred to as DB instance snapshots) are taken using native AWS capabilities.
+A cloud-native snapshot of a DB instance includes a storage volume snapshot of the instance.
+Snapshots of DB instances (also referred to as DB snapshots) are taken using native AWS capabilities.

 - Replicate cloud-native snapshots to a remote site

 By default, cloud-native snapshots are stored only in the AWS Region where the processed instance resides.
 For enhanced data safety, you can instruct Veeam Backup for AWS to create copies of cloud-native snapshots and store them in any other AWS Region within any AWS account.
 You can also combine the snapshot replication functionality with various data recovery options to migrate instance data between AWS Regions and AWS accounts.

 - Create image-level backups of EC2 instances